Giant Sloths Are The Reason We Get To Eat Avocados

 The American Museum of Natural History recently shared a few facts about the Lestodon, and it's kind of hilariously cool.

 The museum posted an image of the sloth's skeleton on Twitter, and explained, "Next time you eat guacamole, thank a giant ground sloth: the Lestodon!
-These 15-ft animals ate avocado whole, traveled, and then pooped, depositing the pits in new places.
-Most mammals couldn't handle large seeds, so it was up to megafauna to disperse (and fertilize!) avocados."
+These 15-ft animals ate avocado whole, travelled, and then pooped, depositing the pits in new places.
+Most mammals couldn't handle large seeds, so it was up to megafauna to disperse (and fertilisw!) avocados."

 Advertisement